k3yavi/project-euler/wisdom/text.md

 2. Frequency doesn't match.
 3. RoadBlocks are part of the journey, cherish it.
 4. Unless you invest in yourself no one will invest in you.
+5. Combining two paper is easier and faster.